-Through the semester we will focus on the basic dimensions of holistic health using techniques of experiential reflective learning, where students learn from the teacher and current research, but as well from each other with respect to cultural differences of the concept of healthy life in different countries.
+Through the semester we will focus on the basic dimensions of wellness using techniques of experiential reflective learning, where students learn from the teacher and current research, but as well from each other with respect to cultural differences of the concept of healthy life in different countries.

 At the end of this course, students should be able to: